Last Updated on April 12, 2023

 Fort Benton’s Fascinating Exhibits

-We then continued on to the fort’s warehouses.
+After the Trade Store, we continued to the fort’s warehouses.
 They’ve been converted into small museums with interesting art, both sculptures and paintings, which depicted Indian life.
-It showed the Black Foot Indians, the predominant tribe in the area (who were, explained Kirby, adept horse thieves and one of the first tribes to have horses in this part of the world), their way of life and the hardships they had to endure.
+It showed the Blackfoot Indians, the predominant native-American group in the area (who were, explained Kirby, adept horse thieves and one of the first native Americans to have horses in this part of the world), their way of life and the hardships they had to endure.

 One other mini-museum was an agricultural exhibit that showed the evolution of farm machinery.
-Another depicted the lives of pioneer women and the tools and instruments they used in daily life.
+Another depicted the lives of pioneer women and the tools and instruments they used daily.

-They were collected in 1886 by conservationist William Temple Hornaday at the request of the Smithsonian, from the last remaining wild buffalo herd in the U.S., so that future generations could see what man had destroyed.
+The animals in the exhibit were collected in 1886 by conservationist William Temple Hornaday at the Smithsonian’s request.
+The collection came from the last wild U.S. buffalo herd so future generations could see what man had destroyed.

-The exhibit of the six animals was on display in the Smithsonian for 70 years before being put into storage and forgotten.
-Today they stand in Fort Benton’s Museum of the Northern Great Plains, almost exactly as they were at the Smithsonian.
+The exhibit of six animals was displayed in the Smithsonian for 70 years before being put into storage and forgotten.
+Today, they stand in this Fort Benton museum almost exactly as they did at the Smithsonian.
 It’s a beautiful display.

-Hornaday is widely credited with helping to save the buffalo from complete extinction.
-The buffalo image seen on U.S. coins was drawn from the great bull in the exhibit, as was the Great Seal of the Department of the Interior and the National Park Service badge.
+Hornaday, by the way, is widely credited with helping to save the buffalo from complete extinction.
+In fact, the buffalo image seen on U.S. coins was drawn from the great bull in the exhibit, as was the Great Seal of the Department of the Interior and the National Park Service badge.

 The Missouri Breaks Interpretive Center